Exponential periods and o-minimality: O-minimal structures

 \begin{remark} A fundamental fact about o-minimal structures is that each definable set is a finite disjoint union of basic building blocks called \textit{cells}.
 If the set is defined over a subfield $k\subset\R$, then so are the cells.
-This follows from the Cell Decomposition Theorem \cite[Theorem 2.11, Chapter 3]{D:oMin}, see also \cite[Chapter~3, Section~2.19, Exc.~4]{D:oMin}.
+This follows from the Cell Decomposition Theorem~\cite[Chapter 3, (2.11)]{D:oMin}.
+Indeed, suppose the set is definable in a model theoretic structure that expands $(\R,<,0,1,+,\cdot)$.
+Then the cells arising from the Cell Decomposition Theorem are defined in the same model theoretic structure.
+In particular, no additional constants are required to define the cells.
+For example, if a set $A$ is definable in $\R_{\alg,k}$ then the cells in a cell decomposition can be chosen to be definable in $\R_{\alg,k}$.
+In other words, these cells arise from polynomial equalities and inequalities with coefficients in $k$, see also \cite[Chapter~3, (2.19) Exercise 4]{D:oMin}.
 Using this theorem one can introduce a good notion of dimension of definable sets that behaves as one expects intuitively.
-For example, if $X$ is a nonempty definable set, then $\dim(\bar X \ssm X) < \dim(X)$.
-See \cite[Chapter~4]{D:oMin} for details and other properties of the dimension. \end{remark}
+For example, if $X$ is a non-empty definable set, then $\dim(\bar X \ssm X) < \dim(X)$.
+See \cite[Chapter 4]{D:oMin} for details and other properties of the dimension.
+The cells in a decomposition of $A$ are in general not uniquely determined by $A$. \end{remark}

 \begin{remark} For the reader well versed in o-minimality we remark that for the remainder of this text, our o-minimal structures will always expand $\rcf{\R}{}$.
 In particular, a definable subset of $\R^n$ is \emph{connected} if and only if it is \emph{definably connected}.
 Moreover, the word \emph{compact} retains its meaning from point set topology. \end{remark}